gsferreira/gsferreira.github.com/src/archive/2022/the-blind-spot-of-csharp-records-immutability/index.md

 ## A simple rule

 They told us that Records would be simple.
-But, **Records require an extra level of attention**.
+But **Records require an extra level of attention**.
 What wouldn’t be a problem if our attention wasn’t devoted to Twitter or Reddit.

 You know that the way you declare them can make them mutable.
 But, once you master it, it doesn't stop there.